ElectronicsGeek/electronicsgeek.github.io/_posts/2015-04-15-quick-hack-spotify-on-ubuntu-14_04.md

 ---
 layout: post
-title: Quick Hack: Spotify on Ubuntu 14.04
+title: Quick Hack: Spotify On Ubuntu 14.04
 ---

 **NOTE:** Whilst this article specifically targets Ubuntu, I reckon you would probably have success on other distros, too.
 Keep me posted in the comments.